 \subsubsection{Independent baths with continuous spectral densities}

-When each system basis state is coupled to its own independent bath with a continuous spectral density, a better method is to describe these baths in terms of collective mode excitations caused by the coupling with the system.
+When each system basis state is coupled to its own independent bath with a continuous spectral density, it is more convenient to describe these baths in terms of collective mode excitations caused by the coupling with the system.

-Let us consider bath operators multiplied by their phase factors, $e^{i\omega_k t} a_k(t)$, with dynamics given by $\tfrac{d}{dt} (e^{i\omega_k t} a_k(t)) = - i \tropT \mat{g}_{k} \mat{t}(t) e^{i\omega_k t}$.
+Let us consider bath operators multiplied by their phase factors, $e^{i\omega_k t} a_k(t)$, with dynamics given by $\frac{d}{dt} (e^{i\omega_k t} a_k(t)) = - i \tropT \mat{g}_{k} \mat{t}(t) e^{i\omega_k t}$.
 Employing the fact that taking the trace and integration over time commute, we obtain